Z-JAVAN/Election_Analysis/README.md

 Mail-in ballots, that are hand-counted at the central office.
 Punch cards, that are collected and fed into a machine that tabulates votes and then sends the results to the central office.
 DRE (direct-recording electronic counting) memory cards.
-Altogether the votes casted by these methods determine the final election results.
-After the votes are counted, all results are gathered in a csv file.
+Altogether the votes casted by these methods determine the final election results.After counting the votes, all the results are collected .
-</br>1- Ballot ID (Column A)</br>
-2-County (Column B)</br>
-3- Candidate Name (Column C)</br>

 4-Results:

-Per Candidate
-The analysis of the election shows that:
-There were 369,711 votes cast in the election.
 The candidates were:
 Charles Casper Stockham
 Diana DeGette